sodadata/docs/soda-cl/failed-rows-checks.md

 ## Reroute failed rows samples
 <!--Linked to UI, access Shlink-->

 If the data you are checking contains sensitive information, you may wish to send any failed rows samples that Soda collects to a secure, internal location rather than Soda Cloud.
-To do so, [configure a custom failed row sampler](#configure-a-failed-row-sampler), then convert the python object/dict into JSON or whatever the format you need.
+To do so, configure a custom failed row sampler to receive the failed rows, then convert the python object/dict into JSON or whatever the format you need.
 Then, add the `storage` configuration to your sampler configuration to specify the columns you wish to exclude, as per the following examples.

 Soda sends the failed rows samples as a JSON payload and includes:
 * data source name